CheckiO/EoC-battle/README.md

 	 'rewards': {'adamantite': 400, 'crystalite': 150},
 	 'time_limit': 30}

-One important key I would like to point right away is "is_stream" key.
-If it is True - then you will see the results in real time, if False - all the results will be saved in one file
+One important key I’d like to point out right away is the "is_stream" key.
+Its being used for the checkio-client and if it’s True, then you’ll see the results in real time, if - False, all the results will be saved in one file.

-(Running process of any missions for EoC (including Battle) starts with launching two containers.
-One is for referee and another one is for interface)
+(The running process of any mission for EoC (including the Battle) starts with the launch of two containers.
+One of them is for the referee and the other is for the interface.)

-*interfaces/checkio_cli/src/interface.py FightHandler* receives a source code of your config file, extracts dicts PLAYERS from it and pass it to referee using API.
+*interfaces/checkio_cli/src/interface.py FightHandler* receives a source code of your config file, extracts dicts PLAYERS from it and passes it to the referee using its API.

 *verification/src/referee.py Referee* is the main referee class, which also includes handlers.
-In our case we have only once handler battle.
+In our case we have only once handler - battle.
+But for the ordinary mission we have two handlers: run and check.

-*verification/src/fight_handler.py FightHandler* is main handler for battle.
-In the handler you can find the whole information of the current battle.
-The battle starts with method *FightHandler.start*
+*verification/src/fight_handler.py FightHandler* is the main handler for the battle.
+Here you can find all of the information about the current battle.
+The battle starts with the *FightHandler.start* method.

-The main goal of method *start* is to generate dict *self.fighters* {object.id: FightItem} and starts all generated FightItems.
+The main goal of the *start* method is to generate dict *self.fighters* {object.id: FightItem} and launch all generated FightItems.

-*verification/src/fight_item.py FightItem.start* is for executable Items (It means Items that has code).
-It launches the code using *BattleEnvironmentsController* and store it in *self._env*
+*verification/src/fight_item.py FightItem.start* is for the executable Items (which simply means that those Items have code).
+It launches the code using *BattleEnvironmentsController* and is being stored in *self._env*

-*verification/src/environment.py BattleEnvironmentsController* is responsible for reading stdin and stdout from the clients code, sending commands to client and receiving commands from it.
+*verification/src/environment.py BattleEnvironmentsController* is responsible for reading stdin and stdout from the client’s code, sending commands to the client and receiving them from it.

-*verification/src/fight_item.py FightItem.handle_result* FightItem.starts starts endles loop the receives commands from clients code and use it in this function.
+*verification/src/fight_item.py FightItem.handle_result* FightItem.starts starts an endless loop of receiving commands from the client’s code and using it in this function.

 *verification/src/fight_item.py FightItem.init_handlers* Client can send only 3 kinds of commands:

- - set_action - set command to a unit.
-For Example 'attack' - a command, that will be set for unit, and unit will do everything for attacking (moving to a target, charging and fire).
-Action is usually something that takes several frames to finish.
+ - set_action - sets a command for a unit.
+For example, 'attack' - the command that will be set for a unit, and the unit will do everything to carry out the attack (move in the direction of a target, charge and fire).
+Action is usually something that takes several frames (the minimal estimated amounts of time) to finish.
- - command - send a specific command to a unit.
-Command is something that executes right away and on the current frame.
+ - command - sends a specific command to a unit.
+Command is something that’s being executed right away and in the current frame.
- - subscribe - subscribe to a specific event in the FightHandler.
+ - subscribe - subscribes to a specific event in the FightHandler.

-*verification/src/actions/* ItemActions is responsable for actions and commands.
-When FightItem initiates it also creates object `self._actions_handlers` for different type of FightItem we create different classes bases ItemActions.
+*verification/src/actions/* ItemActions is responsible for actions and commands.
+When FightItem initiates it also creates an object `self._actions_handlers`, and for different types of FightItems we’re creating different classes based on the ItemActions.
 All the available classes are listed in *verification/src/actions/*

-Actions and commands are working in pretty much the same way.
-The only difference between action and command is that result of parsing action will be saved to attribute `self.action` for FightItem, and when the same object of ItemActions will be process data from `self.action` during frame calculation.
-The result of this processing will be stored in `self._state` of FightItem and later this data will be shown to user in order to animate unit (or building)
+The actions and commands are working in pretty much the same way.
+The only difference between the action and command is that the result of parsing the action will be saved to an attribute `self.action` for FightItem, and when the same object of ItemActions will be processing the data from `self.action` during the frame calculation, its result will be stored in `self._state` of FightItem and later shown to a user in order to animate a unit (or a building).

 Subscription.
-Since we covered first two, let's describe subscriptions as well.
+Since we’ve covered the first two, let's describe subscriptions as well.

-*verification/src/fight_handler.py FightHandler.subscribe(event_name, item_id, lookup_key, data)* is responsable for subscription. lookup_key is a unique key for client.
-This key is needed to recognize event on the client side when it raise.
+*verification/src/fight_handler.py FightHandler.subscribe(event_name, item_id, lookup_key, data)* is responsible for subscription. lookup_key is a unique key for the client.
+This key is needed to recognize an event on the client side when it’s raised.

-*verification/src/fight_events.py FightEvent* assigned to FightHandler through the attribute `self.event`.
-Function `setup` configures all the event types.
-Function `add_checker` has 3 arguments: event_name - unique name of the event, checker - function that checkes is the given FightItem is ready to receive event using given event_data, and data - function that generates data for raised event.
-All the events are checking in the end of frame calculation.
+*verification/src/fight_events.py FightEvent* is assigned to FightHandler through the attribute `self.event`.
+Function `setup` configures all the available event types.
+Function `add_checker` has 3 arguments: event_name - is a unique name of the event, checker - is a function that checks whether the given FightItem is ready to receive an event using given event_data, and data - is a function that generates data for the raised event.
+All the events are being checked at the end of the frame calculation.

-One important thing.
-Every time when system sends event data it also send information about the map and units on the map.
-And detail information about reveiver.
+One important thing that you need to know is that very time when the system sends an event data it also sends the information about the map, units on it, and the detailed information about the receiver.

-*verification/src/fight_handler.py FightHandler.compute_frame* - when the battle started FightHandler starts calculating frames by perodically calling function compute_frame.
-It goes through all the available fighters and executes their current action, It also goes through the all waiting events.
-As the last step system tries to figure if we have a winner already.
+*verification/src/fight_handler.py FightHandler.compute_frame* - when the battle is started, FightHandler also starts the frames calculation by periodically calling the compute_frame function.
+It goes through all the available fighters and executes their current action.
+It also goes through all waiting events.
+As the last step system tries to figure out whether we already have a winner.

-## Step by step running a battle client-code.
+## Step-by-step on running a battle using client-code.

-As you can see in our example we have 2 defending building with the same code
+As you can see in our example we have 2 defence buildings with the same code.

 	{'code': 'def_code.py',
 	'level': 5,